libor-m/ngs-course/prepare.rst

   # secure with certbot
   # (snap paths are somehow broken..and restarting the whole system is soo windows98)
   /snap/bin/certbot --nginx

-TODO: Open http://localhost:8787 and reconfigure layout and colors.

 Install additional software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^